 Paul took it for granted that he and his audience all knew that appearances of Jesus were special, and stopped long ago (ending with Paul).

-A forthcoming article analyzes at least these 6 positive evidences:
+A full page will analyze at least these 6 positive arguments:

 This is relevant because, long after Paul had received this initiating conversion-appearance from Jesus, he and other Christians nevertheless continued to experience literal “visions” (i.e. non-physical visualizations etc. of Jesus).
 So appearances and visions are quite distinct in the mind of Paul and early Christians.

 Paul writes in 1 Cor 9:1 — “Am I not an apostle?
 Have I not seen [ἑὠρακα ] Jesus our Lord?” which—in the original Greek—implies its consequence persists.